-This roasted lemon pepper pork tenderloin with cornbread stuffing is a staple in my household.
-Tender pork tenderloin is seasoned with super savory lemon pepper seasoning, roasted, sliced, and laid out on a bed of luscious cornbread stuffing.
+This roasted lemon pepper pork tenderloin is a staple in my household that makes a delicious meal.
+This recipe makes a juicy pork tenderloin that is seasoned with a savory lemon pepper seasoning, giving it perfect flavor, laid out on a bed of luscious cornbread stuffing.

 Roasted Lemon Pepper Pork Tenderloin with Cornbread Stuffing